veritas-project/phase1/README.md

 # Phase 1 Code Repository

 This repository contains code for Phase 1 of Project Veritas.
-Currently, this includes two case studies of applying the FEAT Fairness Assessment Methodology to fictional AIDA systems in two use cases.
+Currently, this code applies the FEAT Fairness Assessment Methodology to fictional AIDA systems in two use cases.

 - For the *credit scoring* use case, see the `credit scoring` folder.
 - For the *customer marketing* use case, see the `customer_marketing` folder.